PipelineFX/docs/versioned_docs/version-8.0.0/start-here/Basic+Installation+Verification.md

 The simplest test possible is to submit a job that simply runs the "set" command, which does nothing but print out the operating system's environment variables.
-You can see what it's expected to do by opening a cmd prompt on Windows or a Terminal on OS X and simply typing `set` and hitting \<`Enter`\>.
+You can see what it's expected to do by opening a cmd prompt on Windows or a Terminal on macOS and simply typing `set` and hitting \<`Enter`\>.

 Start the Qube!
 UI, and select the Submit-\>Tests-\>Test 'set' job